 In today’s tech-based society, any business that is looking to thrive needs a fully functional website to represent it online.
 Most smart people have figured this out as there are, in fact, more than 644 million active websites as of this writing, according to Netcraft.
 Once you make this step, there are several things you need to do, including choosing a web hosting service.
-At the initial stages, it makes sense going for a shared hosting platform.
+At the initial stages, it makes sense to go for a shared hosting platform.
 After all, you need your business to be able to stand on its own and pay for its expenses in The long run, right?
 But when your online business has grown enough or has The potential to attract a significant number of visitors regularly, it is time to upgrade to a dedicated service provider.
 Here are five reasons why you need a dedicated server.

 The importance of security when it comes to online business cannot be overstated, especially If you are collecting any sensitive data from your visitors or are selling things online.
 Shared web hosting is only as safe as The hosting company is able to offer protection.
 These servers are very susceptible to security breaches and attacks in The form of viruses, hacks, and other risks.
 The problem with shared servers is that they do not involve you in their updates and patches, or even firewall and antivirus installations.
 It may take weeks or months before you know that your website has been breached.
 A dedicated hosting service will allow you to offer optimal security for your own website and any stored user information.
-While you will be a in charge of ensuring that your server is secure, there are several providers that provide managed dedicated servers.
-These can come in handy in terms maintenance, particularly software installation and security upgrades.
+While you will be in charge of ensuring that your server is secure, there are several providers that provide managed dedicated servers.
+These can come in handy in terms of maintenance, particularly software installation and security upgrades.
 If you choose a semi-managed dedicated hosting provider, you can specify exactly what you will be responsible for and what the service provider will manage.

-- Server and Traffic Load
+Server and Traffic Load

 The volume of traffic coming to your website every day can have a profound impact on its functionality.
 If your site receives at least one thousand unique visitors on a daily basis, then you should consider a dedicated server or at The very least, a VPS (virtual private server).
-The latter provides an intermediary service for businesses that are not ready to make The leap into a full dedicated server. server load can also warrant an upgrade to a dedicated server.
-If the server you are using is hosting numerous sites with too many processes waiting to happen, it can compromise their performances.
+The latter provides an intermediary service for businesses that are not ready to make The leap into a fully dedicated server. server load can also warrant an upgrade to a bare-metal server.
+If the server you are using is hosting numerous sites with too many processes waiting to happen, it can compromise their performance.
 A high server load can also be caused by other users hogging the server resources.
 Switching to a dedicated server can go a long way towards combating this problem.

 Page Load Times

 Poor load times can have a negative effect on the performance of your website.
 Most visitors usually wait two to three seconds for a page to load, after which they simply hit The back button and go to The next website.
 In fact, page load time plays a major role in website traffic that Google has actually incorporated load speeds into SEO.
 Every server has its own specifications and when you have a large number of web hosting accounts sharing The same resources, it can overwhelm The RAM and CPU and result in downtime.
 This essentially means that there will be times when your site will load painfully slowly or just won’t load altogether.
 You can avoid this quandary by migrating to a dedicated server rental.

 Custom Programming Options

 You may also need dedicated hosting to meet the requirements of custom programming.
 This includes running cron jobs, shell scripts, and any custom software.
-The typical shared web hosting provider does not give you many custom programming options.
+The typically shared web hosting provider does not give you many custom programming options.
 With a dedicated server, you can choose what software you want, which hardware specifications to use, what operating system you need, and various other custom programming options.
 In a nutshell, it offers you full control over your hosting environment.

 Load Balancing and Future Growth

-If you are anticipating a growth in your online business, you will definitely need dedicated hosting.
+If you are anticipating growth in your online business, you will definitely need dedicated hosting.
 If you wait too long before making The switch, The result can be disastrous – especially when you are doing it in a hurry.
 Plan ahead so that you can migrate to your new server without any major ordeals.
 This will involve researching The different dedicated server rentals available, and then arrange The move with them ahead of time.
 If you have noticed a substantial expansion on your website consistently for a reasonable period, you probably need to start looking for a dedicated server.
 On the other hand, load balancing refers to the process of distributing workload on a server.
 It is a common issue with shared hosting, primarily due to too many different accounts trying to use the same resources simultaneously.
 It can take time before you determine there’s a load balance problem, at which point your website will already have taken The hit.
 Moving to a dedicated server allows you to schedule All your jobs and processes, subsequently ensuring effective load distribution.